Welcome to today's edition of the Rush 24-7 podcast.

 I really enjoy listening to you every time you're on.

-I'll I'll get right to my point.
+I'll get right to my point.

 I haven't heard anything about our diplomats being pulled out of there.

-Uh what is your thoughts on that, Mark?
+What is your thoughts on that, Mark?

-Well, you're you're right to this.
+Well, you're right to this.

-I don't think there's any danger of it in Tunisia, by the way, because I don't think the uh anti-Americanism is an issue.
+I don't think there's any danger of it in Tunisia, by the way, because I don't think the anti-Americanism is an issue.

-For thirty years, uh since the Cam David Accords, we have given billions and billions and billions of dollars to this squalid, ugly regime, and we have had nothing in return for it uh except uh anti-American propaganda in the state-run media of Egypt.
+For 30 years, since the Camp David Accords, we have given billions and billions and billions of dollars to this squalid, ugly regime.

 We pay for it.

-That when uh when your squalid, ugly, unattractive allies uh start to wobble and fade, you don't want to stick with them to the end.
+So there is a lesson here that when your squalid, ugly, unattractive allies start to wobble and fade, you don't want to stick with them to the end because there is an anti-American component to this.

 Mubarak is seen as the pharaoh, but he's seen as an American-funded pharaoh.